byui-cse/cse341-ww-student-code/readme.md

-# Repository Introduction
+# Branch Introduction

-This repository contains a collection of code for students that take the CSE 341 course at Brigham Young University - Idaho.
+This code contains the starter Node.js backend template for the Lesson 7 class activity.

 ## How to use this repository

-Each branch contains a collection of code for a given assignment or class activity.
-Select a branch, and then either clone, fork, or download the zip file to access the files on your computer.
+Either clone, fork, or download the zip file to access the files on your computer.

+Get your node project up and running with npm i and npm start.
+Be sure to leave it on port 8080 so that the frontend project will work without having to modify it.